JIBC students training

 Many EMR graduates use their training as a foundation for further studies in paramedicine.
 They often continue in Primary Care Paramedic and Advanced Care Paramedic training.
 They may also earn a diploma or degree in Health Sciences or healthcare, such as nursing and medicine.

-Full attendance in class is mandatory for the completion of this course.
+Full attendance in class is mandatory and successful completion of exams.

 Program Format

 We have updated our EMR course to include the recent changes in the EMR scope of practice.
 This has led to the introduction of the Associate Certificate in Emergency Medical Responder.
-This program is composed of two courses: Emergency Medical Responder (PARA-1050) and the new EMR Scope of Practice course (PARA-1055).
+This program comprises two courses: Emergency Medical Responder (PARA-1050) and the new EMR Scope of Practice course (PARA-1055).

 The EMR Scope of Practice course is five days long, Monday to Friday, 8:30 a.m. to 4:30 p.m.